ministryofjustice/opg-lpa/docs/pull_request_template.md

 ## Learning

 _Any tips and tricks, blog posts or tools which helped you.
-Plus anything notable you've discovered about the Refunds service_
+Plus anything notable you've discovered about the LPA service_

 ## Checklist